Louise Richardson

 Dame Louise Mary Richardson DBE FRSE (born 8 June 1958) is an Irish political scientist whose specialist field is the study of terrorism.
-In January 2023, she became president of the philanthropic foundation, Carnegie Corporation of New York, In January 2016, she became the Vice-Chancellor of the University of Oxford, having formerly served as the Principal and Vice-Chancellor of the University of St Andrews, and as the executive dean of the Radcliffe Institute for Advanced Study at Harvard University.
-Her leadership at the University of Oxford played an important role in the successful development of a vaccine to combat Covid-19.
+In January 2023, she became president of the philanthropic foundation, Carnegie Corporation of New York.
+In January 2016, she became the first female vice-chancellor of the University of Oxford, having formerly been the principal and vice-chancellor of the University of St Andrews, and as the executive dean of the Radcliffe Institute for Advanced Study at Harvard University.
+Her leadership at the University of Oxford played an important role in the successful development of a vaccine to combat COVID-19.

-Early life and education
+Life

 Richardson grew up in Tramore, County Waterford, one of seven children of Arthur and Julie Richardson.
-After attending primary school at The Star of the Sea convent girls' school in Tramore, and St Angela's Secondary School, Ursuline Convent, Waterford, she studied at Trinity College, Dublin, where she obtained a Bachelor of Arts degree in history, promoted in the usual way to a Master of Arts degree in 1982.
+After attending primary school at The Star of the Sea convent girls' school in Tramore, and St Angela's Secondary School, Ursuline Convent, Waterford, In 1976, she received a Rotary Scholarship to study at the University of California for one year, then returned to Trinity College Dublin to obtain a Bachelor of Arts degree in history in 1980.

+As an undergraduate, Richardson was a student activist and chair of the campus Anti-Apartheid Society, which opposed the South African government's racist policies.

-In 1977, she received a Rotary Scholarship to study at the University of California, Los Angeles (UCLA).
-She took an MA degree in political science from UCLA in 1981, followed by a move to Harvard, where she received a Master of Arts degree in government in 1984 and a PhD in 1989 on government, relating specifically to the Falklands War and Suez Crisis.
+After Trinity College Dublin, Richardson took an MA degree in political science from UCLA in 1981, followed by a move to Harvard, where she received a Master of Arts degree in government in 1984 and a PhD in 1989 on how allies manage crises in which interests diverge, relating specifically to the Falklands War and Suez Crisis.

+Based on her earlier involvement with the anti-apartheid movement, Richardson joined the supporters who travelled to Johannesburg in 1985 with the Dunnes Stores strikers — Irish workers who had walked off the job after refusing to handle fruit from South Africa.